Sakthi (1997 film)

 Sakthi is a 1997 Indian Tamil-language action drama film directed by R. Raghuraj, making his directorial debut.
-The film stars Vineeth and Yuvarani, with Nizhalgal Ravi, Vadivelu, Manorama, Sivakumar, Viji, Radhika and Vittal Rao playing supporting roles.
-The film, produced by K. T. Kunjumon, had musical score and soundtrack by popular advertising film composer R. Anandh, who had then debuted in cinema with the high budget Mohanlal-starrer Nirnayam. and was released on 10 January 1997.
-The film bombed at the box-office.
+The film stars Vineeth and Yuvarani, with Nizhalgal Ravi, Vadivelu, Manorama, Sivakumar, Viji, Radikaa and Vittal Rao playing supporting roles.
+Produced by K. T. Kunjumon, it was released on 10 January 1997, and failed at the box-office.

 Plot

 In the past, the young Seethalakshmi became pregnant but she didn't reveal the father's identity.
 To punish her, the village chief Periya Ayya ordered her to live alone in a small hut and after the childbirth, he took her newborn son.
 Dharmaraj and Varalakshmi got married.
 Periya Ayya then sent the baby to another village.

 Years later, Sakthi returns to his village and becomes the manager of the village's temple.
 Sakthi thinks he is an orphan.
 Afterwards, Sakthi and Raani fall in love with each other.
 Soon, Varalakshmi's brother Sethupathi tries to rob the temple's costly things.
 On his first attempt, Sethupathi's henchmen fail because of Sakthi.
 The second time, he robs the temple's kalasha.
 He then traps the innocent Sakthi and Periya Ayya dismisses him.
 Sakthi finally discovers his parents' identities: Dharmaraj and Seethalakshmi.
 What transpires later forms the crux of the story.